 Given that a solar lantern will often be used outside, it’s important to have one that can handle the elements.
 A waterproof design and a decent warranty are essential for this hard-working product.

-Then ultimately, the right solar-powered camping lantern will have several extra perks and features.
+Then ultimately, the right solar power camping lantern will have several extra perks and features.
 Some examples include convenient ways to attach the lantern to a tent or backpack, multi-colored lights for ambiance, the ability to float in the water, charge devices, and so on.

-The Roxicosly Solar Camping Lantern is easily the best solar-powered lantern compared to the others on the list.
+The Roxicosly is easily one of the best solar camping lanterns on our list.
 It has the longest battery life, the highest lumen output, and methods to charge the device.
 It also has the unique ability to turn into a flashlight when needed.

 The brightness of this product depends on whether it’s being used as a lantern or as a flashlight.
 The lantern model has an output of 200 lumens, and the flashlight mode provides 350 lumens.
 While the lantern mode is beaten out by the AGPTEK solar lantern, which offers 240 lumens, nothing is brighter than the flashlight mode.

 The battery life for the lantern mode is an incredible 35 hours, and even the flashlight mode can last 30 hours.
-The only products that come close are either the LuminAID or the MPOWERD Luci Outdoor 2.0 solar lanterns at 24 hours each.
+The only products that come close are either the LuminAID or the MPOWERD solar lanterns at 24 hours each.

 The Roxicosly has three methods of charging the lantern.
 The solar panel built into the product, the USB charger, or the hand crank.
-It charges via solar, and the USB isn’t all that unique, and only the MPOWERD Luci Outdoor 2.0 doesn’t have a USB charger.
+It charges via solar, and the USB isn’t all that unique, and only the MPOWERD doesn’t have a USB charger.
 But the hand crank isn’t as common.
-The only other solar-powered lantern that charges this way is the AGPTEK.
+The only other solar powered camping lantern that charges this way is the AGPTEK.

-One of the few downsides to this product is that it is only water-resistant and not waterproof like the LuminAID or the MPOWERD Luci Outdoor 2.0.
+One of the few downsides to this product is that it is only water-resistant and not waterproof like the LuminAID or the MPOWERD.
 This makes it a poor choice for water activities, though it could handle rain just fine.

 It can be collapsed to reach a small size of 3.1 x 4.9 inches.
-This does make it the largest lantern in its collapsed state, with the MPOWERD Luci Outdoor 2.0 being the smallest.
+This does make it the largest lantern in its collapsed state, with the MPOWERD being the smallest.
 However, the AGPTEK doesn’t collapse at all, so the Roxicosly is smaller by comparison.